Skip to content

 How to use it

-Use gross annual income (before tax) and total annual savings across every pot: workplace pension contributions (yours and employer's), tax-advantaged savings account, tax-advantaged savings account, investment accounts, cash savings, paying down principal on a mortgage.
+Use gross annual income (before tax) and total annual savings across every pot: workplace pension contributions (yours and employer's), tax-advantaged account, tax-advantaged account, investment accounts, cash savings, paying down principal on a mortgage.
 Consistency matters more than accuracy — use the same definition year-on-year.

 What the result means